 British Liver Transplant Group

 Next meeting York September 18th, Local organiser JW.
-Prosposed to include assessment of donor livers for steatosis, and developing plans for national on call system for donor lesional frozen sections based on digital scanned slides.
+Proposed to include assessment of donor livers for steatosis, and developing plans for national on call system for donor lesional frozen sections based on digital scanned slides.
 This could include speakers from NHSBT and will be an opportunity to raise awareness of the proposal among the transplant community.
 JW is working with Desley Neil and SH to draft a programme for this.
 Plan to include questionnaire to pathologists in transplant centres about their current out of hours service, and also an inter-observer agreement study on graft steatosis.
 SH will be attending the BLTG committee meeting on 15th March, and will communicate these plans.
 Follow up information from SH:

 The committee thought that the subject of out-of-hours support for assessing donor organ viability/steatosis and focal lesions was a good one, which would also be of interest to people other than pathologists.